ANJ-Projects/PWSH-SimpleNetworkMonitorHTML/Objectives.md

 A new field will be added to the row which has an "edit" buttom, that buttom will take the user to a new site where values can be changed or updated

 /edit-[Servername]
-Will create a new HTML page for editing the server using Add-EditHTMLServer -Servername [Servername]
+Will create a new HTML page for editing the server using Add-EditHTMLServer -ServerID [ServerID]

 ### New ping check ins feature
 *Will query database, if not found request within specified minutes it will mark the ping as down*